joepalermo/joepalermo.github.io/_posts/2020-08-22-mathematics-as-a-frontier-in-artificial-intelligence.md

+---
+layout: post
+title: Mathematics as a Frontier in Artificial Intelligence
+---

 I believe that building systems that can do mathematics is one of the most exciting frontiers of AI today.

 There are a few reasons: